-Additionally, as part of our continuing evaluation of estimates required in the preparation of our financial statements, we evaluated the materiality of cases determined to have a reasonably possible chance of an adverse outcome.
-As a result of these reviews, the Department believes these claims could result in potential estimable losses of $6 to $793 million if the outcomes were adverse to the Department.
-Management considers the amount that needs to be recognized as immaterial to the financial statements.
-The reasonably possible cases involve contract disputes, claims related to embassy construction, Equal Employment Opportunity Commission claims, and international claims made against the United States being litigated by the Department.
+Additionally, as part of our continuing evaluation of estimates required in the preparation of our financial statements, we evaluated the materiality of cases determined to have either a probable or reasonably possible chance of an adverse outcome.
+As a result of these reviews, the Department believes that claims considered probable could result in estimable losses of $25 to $795 million and reasonably possible claims could result in potential estimable losses of $0 to $60 million if the outcomes were adverse to the Department.
+The probable cases involve claims related to residential construction, Equal Employment Opportunity Commission claims, and International claims made against the United States.
+The reasonably possible cases involve contract disputes, claims related to embassy construction, and international claims made against the United States being litigated by the Department.

 Certain legal matters to which the Department is a party are administered and, in some instances, litigated and paid by other U.S. Government agencies.
 Generally, amounts to be paid under any decision, settlement, or award pertaining to these legal matters are funded from the Judgment Fund.

-In addition to the future lease commitments discussed in Note 12, Leases, the Department is committed under obligations for goods and services which have been ordered but not yet received at fiscal year end.
-These are termed undelivered orders – see Note 16, Statement of Budgetary Resources.
+In addition to the future lease commitments discussed in Note 11, Leases, the Department is committed under obligations for goods and services which have been ordered but not yet received at fiscal year end; these are termed undelivered orders (see Note 15, Statement of Budgetary Resources).

 Rewards Programs: Under 22 U.S.C.
 2708, the Department has the authority to operate rewards programs that are critical to combating international terrorism, narcotics trafficking, war crimes, and transnational organized crime.
 The Rewards for Justice Program offers rewards for information leading to the arrest or conviction in any country of persons responsible for acts of international terrorism against U.S. persons or property, or to the location of key terrorist leaders.
 See further details at .
 The Narcotics Rewards Program has the authority to offer rewards for information leading to the arrest or conviction in any country of persons committing major foreign violations of U.S. narcotics laws or the killing or kidnapping of U.S. narcotics law enforcement officers or their family members.
 The War Crimes Rewards Program offers rewards for information leading to the arrest, transfer, or conviction of persons indicted by a judge of the International Criminal Tribunal for the former Yugoslavia, the International Criminal Tribunal for Rwanda, or the Special Court of Sierra Leone for serious violations of international humanitarian law.
 The Transnational Organized Crime Rewards Program offers rewards for information leading to the arrest or conviction of significant members of transnational criminal organizations involved in activities that threaten national security, such as human trafficking, and trafficking in arms or other illicit goods.

-Pending reward offers under the four programs total $950 million.
-Under the programs, we have paid out $297 million since 2003.
+Pending reward offers under the four programs total $1.1 billion.
+Under the programs, we have paid out $314 million since 2003.
 Reward payments are funded from Diplomatic and Consular Programs prior year expired, unobligated balances using available transfer authorities as necessary.
-Management and the Legal Adviser believe there is adequate funding for the amounts that may become due under the Rewards Program.
+Management and the Legal Advisor believe there is adequate funding for the amounts that may become due under the Rewards Program.